Hydrogen fuel cells that generate electricity, powering all onboard systems and 6 quiet electric outrunner motors.

 The next-generation Automatic Dependent Surveillance Broadcast (ADS-B) system provides tracking, weather data, increased air traffic awareness, and reduces the risk of collisions with other aircraft.

 Skai team members have been instrumental in developing some of the most trusted safety technologies and other significant developments in aviation.

-In addition, Hanvey and Skai Director Dr. Bruce Holmes were key players in NASA’s AGATE program (Advanced General Aviation Transport Experiments).
+In addition, Morrison and Skai CTO Dr. Bruce Holmes were key players in NASA’s AGATE program (Advanced General Aviation Transport Experiments).
 In fact Holmes, as NASA senior executive and chief strategy officer, both developed the program and was its manager.
 The program enabled multiple small aircraft safety innovations and is credited with advancing US general aviation.

 Like any modern vehicle, Skai is equipped with a suite of sensors to ensure safety and maintain persistent, proactive awareness of any potential risks.

 Key systems include a combination of LIDAR (Light Detection and Ranging) and camera sensors that can detect large and small objects in the vehicle’s path.

 There are a number of fuel system sensors that ensure efficiency and safe ongoing performance.
 For example, there are multiple hydrogen leak detectors on board, tied into an annunciation system for the pilot, and available as telemetry to the ground during flights.
 There’s also a dedicated sensor in the vehicle when stationary, as an additional fail-safe to detect any possible ongoing leaks.

 Skai teamed up with Designworks, the design innovation studio of the BMW Group, to develop the vehicle’s design.
 The forward-thinking company is known for “designing systems that improve the world we live in”.
 Their extensive work on BMW vehicles, in the mobility sector and a brand range of industries made them the perfect partner for Skai.
 Designworks brought their expertise to bear in this new Skai Craft.